grizwako/Fiskalizator_PHP/README.md

 Open source pure PHP implementation of Croatian Fiscalization protocol.

 Requirements:
+0. PHP 5.4, if you want to use some older version, you will have to make some small changes.
+PHP 5.3 does not suppert someFunction()[0] syntax.
 1. Enable OpenSSL and CURL extensions in php.ini (extension=php_curl.dll and extension=php_openssl.dll)
 2. Open example.php in your favorite text editor and change path and password for your certificate file.
 3. Open "racun.xml" and change OIB field to match OIB used in certificate.